pbrandwijk/pbrandwijk.github.io/_posts/2020-07-03-my-initial-ubuntu-setup.md

 ```

 ## i3
 I like using `i3` as my tiling window manager.
-To get a nice back ground wallpaper I also install `feh`.
+To get a nice background wallpaper I also install `feh`.
 ```console
 $ sudo apt install i3 feh
 ```